leobeltra/SoA-for-CMS/README.md

 of elements per column, and the stride for the Eigen columns.
 These are used to validate the columns size at run time and to build a generic `View` as described in [View](#view).

-## ROOT serialization and de-serialization

-Layouts can be serialized and de-serialized with ROOT.
-In order to generate the ROOT dictionary, separate `clases_def.xml` and `classes.h` should be prepared. `classes.h` ensures the inclusion of the proper header files to get the definition of the serialized classes, and `classes_def.xml` needs to define the fixed list of members that ROOT should ignore, plus the list of all the columns.
-[An example is provided below.](#examples)

-Serialization of Eigen data is not yet supported.

 ## Template parameters

 The template shared by layouts and parameters are: